 Did Jesus Die Spiritually and Did he Descend into Hell?

 There are two sections of this article on if Jesus died spiritually, as proclaimed by some of those in the Word of Faith movement.
-The first section contains quotes from Hank Hanegraaff's book Christianity in Crisis, 14th chapter, exposing the false claims of those who are teaching that Jesus died spiritually on the cross and spent 3 days in hell.
+The first section, exposes the false claims of those who are teaching that Jesus died spiritually on the cross and spent 3 days in hell.

-The second section of this article explains what is meant when scripture says Jesus spent 3 days and 3 nights "in the heart of the earth" and how it is not referring to Hell.
+The second section of this article, "Proving from Scripture that Jesus Did not Descend into Hell" explains what is meant when scripture says Jesus spent 3 days and 3 nights "in the heart of the earth" and how it is not referring to Hell.